INTERKIT/RAWGGames/README.md

 The app shows three horizontal lists with pagination support.
 All games are being persisted in database.
-It also support landscape orientation
+It also supports landscape orientation

 ## Tech Stack
 Template uses a number of open source projects to work properly: